Doable At Home Back Pain Hacks

 If you are consistently experiencing back pain please consult your MD.
 Physical therapy and/or other procedures/surgeries may be needed in tandem with what I am going to be talking about in this article.

-Ice and heat are pain’s enemy.
+Ice and heat are pain’s enemies.
 Sounds simple, but if you are religious with both or one of these it can severely reduce inflammation in the body.

 I highly recommend a rice pillow that you can heat up in the microwave or an ice wrap that can go around the back or shoulders.